Command Line Interface (CLI)

 light/color #airlock red;

 You'll notice that we don't specify lights in the above command.
 This is because tags allow us to include multiple block types, and use the command to determine which block should be operated.
-Similar to above, we can close both airlock doors if we also use the tag #airlock
+Similar to above, we can close both airlock doors if we also use the tag #airlock:

 door/close #airlock;